typisttech/codeception-composer-project-module/README.md

 ## Why?

-Because it's good to test your code in a more realistic environment.
+Because it's good to test your composer plugins in a more realistic environment.

 ## The Goals, or What This Module Does?